MicrosoftDocs/ATADocs/ATPDocs/ops-guide.md

 **Where**: In Microsoft Defender XDR, select **Hunting > Advanced hunting**.

-**Persona**:
+**Persona**: SOC analysts

 Use Microsoft Defender XDR advanced hunting to proactively explore through the last 30 days of raw data, including Defender for Identity data correlated with data streaming from other Microsoft Defender XDR services.

 Inspect events in your network to locate threat indicators and entities, including both known and potential threats.